Last Updated: June 3, 2026

 Before you save and close this project, move this last custom field to the Global.MPT file.

-When Finished with the Exercise
+When Finished with Exercise 6.3

-Exercise 4: Enter Estimates for Master Project (30 minutes)
+Exercise 6.4: Enter Estimates for Master Project (30 minutes)

 By now, you should have a good idea of the best estimating approach for your Master Project.